Sumitomo Mitsui Trust Holdings: Sumitomo Trust

 Sumitomo Trust Co., Ltd. was founded in July 1925 with capital of 20 million yen and its headquarters in Awajicho, Osaka.
 It changed its name to Fuji Trust & Banking Co., Ltd. in 1948 and adopted the name Sumitomo Trust and Banking Co., Ltd. (住友信託銀行株式会社) in 1952.
 In 1962 it moved its headquarters to the Sumitomo Building in Kitahama, Osaka.

 Merger

-Chuo Mitsui agreed to merge with The Sumitomo Trust and Banking Co., Ltd. in November 2009, and formed a holding company, Sumitomo Mitsui Trust Holdings, Inc., by a share exchange between Chuo Mitsui and Sumitomo Trust in April 2011.
-The three main trust banks under this holding company merged in April 2012 to form Sumitomo Mitsui Trust Bank, Limited.
-SMTB became the largest trust bank in Japan and the fifth-largest commercial bank overall measured by assets.
+Chuo Mitsui agreed to merge with The Sumitomo Trust and Banking Co., Ltd. in November 2009 and formed a holding company, Sumitomo Mitsui Trust Holdings, Inc., through a share exchange between Chuo Mitsui and Sumitomo Trust in April 2011.
+The three main trust banks under this holding company merged in April 2012 to form Sumitomo Mitsui Trust Bank, Ltd. SMTB became the largest trust bank in Japan and the fifth-largest commercial bank overall measured by assets.

-SMTB was fined for insider trading in 2012, after a Chuo Mitsui fund manager was found to have traded on information leaked from Nomura Securities regarding a 2010 share issuance by Mizuho Financial Group.
+SMTB was fined for insider trading in 2012 after a Chuo Mitsui fund manager was found to have traded on information leaked from Nomura Securities regarding a 2010 share issuance by Mizuho Financial Group.